Elastic-Suite/gally-sylius-connector/README.md

      }
      ```
     - Copy the templates from `vendor/gally/sylius-plugin/src/Resources/views/SyliusShopBundle/` to `templates/bundles/SyliusShopBundle/`.
-    - Run `php bin/console doctrine:migrations:migrate` to update the database schema
+    - Run `php bin/console doctrine:migrations:diff` and `php bin/console doctrine:migrations:migrate` to update the database schema
     - Open Sylius Admin, head to Configuration > Gally and configure the Gally endpoint (URL, credentials)
 - Run this commands from your Sylius instance.
 This commands must be runned only once to synchronize the structure.
     ```shell